India-Pakistan Trade Ban Comes Into Effect

 File Photo

-New Delhi: In a decisive move reflecting escalating tensions with Pakistan, India has announced an immediate ban on all imports originating from or transiting through Pakistan.
-The Directorate General of Foreign Trade (DGFT) issued a notification on May 2, citing national security and public policy concerns as the rationale behind this action.
+New Delhi: India has enforced an India-Pakistan trade ban, immediately halting all imports originating from or transiting through Pakistan.
+The Directorate General of Foreign Trade (DGFT) issued the notification on May 2, citing national security and public policy concerns.

-In response to India’s actions, Pakistan has undertaken reciprocal measures, including the suspension of trade routes, closure of airspace to Indian carriers, and the expulsion of Indian diplomats.
-These steps have further strained the already fragile relations between the two nations.
+Pakistan has taken reciprocal measures, suspending trade routes, restricting airspace for Indian carriers, and expelling Indian diplomats.
+These actions have further strained diplomatic relations between the two countries.

 How did you feel after reading this news?